Helping-Hand-LLC/staft/README.md

     ```

   - _Example Response:_
+    ```json
+    { "success": true }
+    ```
   - _Possible Errors:_
     - org_id is not valid mongoose ObjectId
     - organization does not exist
+    - database connection errors
+    - organization is private
+    - worker has not completed their profile
+    - worker already assigned to another organization

 - `PATCH /organizations/:org_id/workers/leave/me`